ashutosh1401/telegram-bot/README.md

 # Telegram-Bot

-This bot is made with the help of npm module [node-telegram-bot-api](https://www.npmjs.com/package/node-telegram-bot-api) and written in nodejs
+This bot is made with the help of npm module [node-telegram-bot-api](https://www.npmjs.com/package/node-telegram-bot-api) and written in nodejs.
+To create a Bot please get API token form botfather.

 ## Installation